Koenkk/zigbee2mqtt.io/docs/guide/usage/mqtt_topics_and_messages.md

 #### zigbee2mqtt/bridge/request/device/interview

-Allows you to manually trigger an interview of the device, which is the reading of a device's endpoints, clusters, and basic attributes.
-An interview usually only occurs after the initial pairing of the device, but it is sometimes useful to interview a device after a firmware upgrade adds new functionality.
+Allows you to manually trigger an interview for a specified device, causing zigbee2mqtt to reads its endpoints, clusters, and basic attributes.
+A device interview usually only occurs after the initial pairing, but it is sometimes useful to perform an interview after a firmware upgrade adds new functionality.
 Payload format is `{"id": "deviceID"}` where deviceID can be the `ieee_address` or `friendly_name` of the device, example: `{"id": "my_bulb"}`, response: `{"data":{"id": "my_bulb"},"status":"ok"}`.

 #### zigbee2mqtt/bridge/request/device/options